ravens/docker-infra-playground/README.md

 ## interact with the virtual environment

-### console access to a virtual node on the virtual network
+### console access to the virtual nodes on the virtual lab network

 ```
 ssh localhost -l root -p 2222 # password *labpassword*, as defined in ssh/Dockerfile then